João Paulo Vieito - Chairman

 Robert Faff is currently Professor of Finance and the Director of Research at University of Queensland Business School, Australia.
 He is also a Visiting Professor at the Leeds University Business School and the University of Strathclyde, Glasgow.
 Prior to this, for 6 years he held the position of Research Professor of Finance at RMIT.
 His research publications list exceeds 200 articles in a broad range of refereed international finance, accounting and economics journals (across 59 different titles) including the Journal of Financial Economics, Journal of Business and Journal of Banking and Finance.
 A recent article in the Pacific-Basin Finance Journal (2005), Ranking of Finance Programs in the Asia-Pacific Region: An Update?, by Kam Chan, Carl Chen and Peter Lung, assessed the research productivity of 170 Finance Departments at universities based in the Asia Pacific region.
 The article ranks finance professors based on weighted Journal of Finance ? equivalent page counts across 21 journals, and according to this measure over the period 1990-2004, Robert ranked number one in the Asia Pacific region.
 In addition, Robert is the current Editor of Accounting and Finance; has presented in excess of 110 research seminars/workshops at domestic and international universities; and has supervised more than 20 successful PhD students.

-Ron Masulis is Scientia Professor in Finance, Australian School of Business, University of New South Wales, Frank Houston Professor of Finance and Professor of Law at Vanderbilt University,
+Ron Masulis is Scientia Professor and AGSM Scholar at UNSW School of Business, University of New South Wales, Sydney?,

 Professor Masulis is one of the foremost authorities in the field of empirical corporate finance, and an expert on corporate governance issues.
 He has worked on research topics in investment banking, venture capital, private equity, mergers and acquisitions, international finance, law and finance and topics in corporate governance such as boards of directors, executive compensation, takeover defenses and shareholder voting rights.
 He has published 34 refereed articles in the top academic journals in Finance, Economics, Financial Accounting, Law and Statistics, including 24 in the top four finance journals.
 He was named a Research Associate at the European Corporate Governance Institute in 2009.